In the chaos

 The gospels tell about the results of the resurrection.

-And this leaves the story open to attack.
+leaves the story open to attack.

 Because that moment is ambiguous,